Nahtreom/Nahtreom/README.md

-### Hi there 👋,I am Nahtreom from Wuhan University
+### Hi there 👋,I am Hendrick Wang from Wuhan University.